kelvonlys/Breakout-Screener/README.md

 # Bollinger-Band-Keltner-Channel-Strategy
-This strategy applies the Bollinger Band together with Keltner Channel in order to locate stocks which are about to breakout in a daily basis.
+This strategy applies Bollinger Band together with Keltner Channel in order to locate stocks which are about to breakout in a daily basis.
 Simple moving average is used on Bollinger Band while exponential moving average is applied on Keltner Channel

 # Objective
 The objective of this project is to test if Bollinger Band and Keltner Channel can capture some of the breakout of stocks.